 To keep the head of the humerus within the glenoid, a robust yet flexible connective tissue forms the shoulder capsule, which is the major ligament system of the shoulder.
 The capsule is formed by the glenohumeral ligaments and encloses the entire shoulder joint.
 It attaches the upper part of the humerus to the shoulder blade.

 The ligaments’ pivotal role is to connect bones to other bones, whereas tendons connect muscles to bones.
-The rotator cuff is an assembly of tendons originating from muscles supraspinatus, infraspinatus and subscapularis joined together to form a cuff around the shoulder.
+The rotator cuff is an assembly of tendons originating from the muscles subscapularis, on the anterior side and the supraspinatus, infraspinatus and teres minor (on the posterior side) joined together to form a cuff around the shoulder.

 The bursa is a fluid-filled sac enclosed in a synovial membrane.
 In the body there are several bursas that are intrinsic parts of the joints.
 The bursa is generally located within joints or beneath tendons to prevent friction of the tendons and bones during motion.